-Focus Area 2: Investigate Investigate and actively pursue new resourcing (human, funding, and data) and research opportunities to enable further investment and improvement in on-ground actions on public and private land to manage and protect local biodiversity.
-Strategic Objectives Identify and secure adequate resources to implement the Strategy.
+Focus Area 2: Investigate and actively pursue new resourcing (human, funding, and data) and research opportunities to enable further investment and improvement in on-ground actions on public and private land to manage and protect local biodiversity.
+Action 2.
+Investigate Strategic Objectives Identify and secure adequate resources to implement the Strategy.
 Improve knowledge of the ecological values within the City's LNAs and understand their threatening processes.
 Develop, expand, and manage a central ecological database.
 Collaborate with land management agencies and research institutions to examine best practice management and education relating to biodiversity.
 Action 2.1 Undertake on-ground surveys of LNAs situated on land managed by the City to confirm and record environmental values, priority listing and threatening processes.
-Prioritise survey locations based on environmental significance (highest Natural Area Prioritisation Score), and the risk of degradation and level of investment required to ensure a self-sustaining ecosystem (based on viability score).
-8 Action 2.2 Develop an internal, central environmental database to inform the City's decision making.
-The database should capture: existing and new records of flora, fauna, and ecological community data from consultant reports, City technical studies, and community group studies; LNA priority mapping; and available ecological spatial data layers (e.g. native vegetation extent, Threatened and Priority species and communities, wetlands and waterways, ecological linkages).
-Action 2.3 Undertake a climate risk assessment to identify the impact of climate change on keystone species and natural areas within the City, to inform a climate change adaptation strategy.
-This will include the development of thresholds for
+Prioritise survey locations based on environmental significance (highest Natural Area Prioritisation Score), and the risk of degradation and level of investment required to ensure a self- sustaining ecosystem (based on viability score).
+8 Action 2.
+Action 2.2 Develop an internal, central environmental database to inform the City's decision making.
+The database should capture: 1. existing and new records of flora, fauna, and ecological community data from consultant reports, City technical studies, and community group studies; 2.
+LNA priority mapping; and 3. available ecological spatial data layers (e.g. native vegetation extent, Threatened and Priority species and communities, wetlands and waterways, ecological linkages).
+1 This action s viability score pressures suc additional ch Action 2.3 Undertake a climate risk assessment to identify the impact of climate change on keystone species and natural areas within the City, to inform a climate change adaptation strategy.
+This will include the development of thresholds for unacceptable change in the condition of LNAs managed by the City, to inform management actions in the Greening Masterplan.
+Action 2.4 Through developing the Annual Implementation Action Plan (see Section 7.1), identify human resource needs for implementation of the Strategy.
+This may include: additional part-time or full-time staff. collaborating with land management agencies, research institutions and not-for-profit organisations. utilising volunteers / Friends Groups / professional learning and research opportunities.